 Etiology and Pathogenesis

-Formerly, the most common causative agents were the Corynebacterium renale group of bacteria, including C renale, C cystitidis, and C pilosum, as well as Escherichia coli; however, E coli and Arcanobacterium pyogenes are now the bacteria most frequently isolated from cows with pyelonephritis.
+Formerly, the most common causative agents were the Corynebacterium renale group of bacteria, including C renale, C cystitidis, and C pilosum, as well as Escherichia coli; however, E coli and Trueperella (formerly Arcanobacterium or Corynebacterium) pyogenes are now the bacteria most frequently isolated from cows with pyelonephritis.
 Other opportunistic and environmental bacteria may be involved, including staphylococci and streptococci.

 Clinical Findings and Lesions

 Early diagnosis and prompt, sustained treatment are needed for a successful recovery.
 A catheterized urine sample should be taken for culture and antimicrobial susceptibility testing.
-The treatment of choice for pyelonephritis due to the Corynebacterium spp is penicillin (22,000 IU/kg, IM, bid) or trimethoprim-sulfadoxine (16 mg combined/kg, IM, bid) for ≥3 wk.
-The dosage, frequency, and length of administration for both of these drugs is extra-label, and adequate precautions must be taken to prevent antibiotic residues from entering the human food chain.
+The treatment of choice for pyelonephritis due to Corynebacterium spp is penicillin (22,000 IU/kg, IM, bid) or trimethoprim-sulfadoxine (16 mg combined/kg, IM, bid) for ≥3 wk.
+The dosage, frequency, and length of administration for both of these drugs is extra-label, and adequate precautions must be taken to prevent antibiotic residues from entering the human food supply.
 E coli infections require a broad-spectrum antimicrobial.
-Cetiofur (1.1–2.2 mg/kg, IM or SC, sid) or gentamicin (2.2 mg/kg, IM, bid) for ≥3 wk have been used successfully in some cases.
-Due to the extremely long tissue-depletion time, the aminoglycosides may not be indicated in food-producing animals.
-Manipulation of urine pH may theoretically be of value because E coli grow best in acidic urine (pH <7) whereas Corynebacterium spp grow best in alkaline urine (pH >7).
-Non-azotemic animals with pyelonephritis confined to 1 kidney may benefit from unilateral nephrectomy.
+Ceftiofur (1.1–2.2 mg/kg/day, IM or SC) or gentamicin (2.2 mg/kg, IM, bid) for ≥3 wk have been used successfully in some cases.
+Because of the extremely long tissue-depletion time, the aminoglycosides may not be indicated in food-producing animals.
+Manipulation of urine pH may theoretically be of value because E coli grow best in acidic urine (pH <7), whereas Corynebacterium spp grow best in alkaline urine (pH >7).
+Nonazotemic animals with pyelonephritis confined to one kidney may benefit from unilateral nephrectomy.

 Even though the organisms are ubiquitous in the environment, affected animals should be isolated from the herd to restrict buildup of organisms.
 Because of suspicion that bulls may act as mechanical vectors of Corynebacterium spp, artificial insemination in herds with multiple animals affected may be considered.